Consistent kinetic modeling of compressible flows with variable Prandtl numbers: Double-distribution quasi-equilibrium approach: Methodology

-Similarly to the fact that the \ac{MB} distribution is the minimizer of the H-function under constraints of the conserved fields, the \acp{QEDF} are defined as the minimizer of the H-function, i.e. $\mathrm{min}(H(\{f^*,g^*\}))$, cf. Eq.~\eqref{eq:H-function}, subject to the locally conserved fields and additional quasi-conserved slow fields~\cite{gorban1994,gorban2005invariant}.
-In case of applying the \ac{QE} notion to variable Prandtl numbers, additionally to the conserved density, momentum and total energy, the pressure tensor and the heat flux vector mark the quasi-conserved fields, with altering conditions depending on the Prandtl number, cf.~\eqref{eq:Pr_times_cases}.
+{The \acp{QEDF} in the double-distribution setting are defined as the minimizer of the $H$-function subject to the locally conserved density, momentum and total energy and additional quasi-conserved slow fields, analogous to the single-distribution setting, cf. Eq. \eqref{eq:QEsingleArgmin}.} In case of applying the \ac{QE} notion to variable Prandtl numbers, the pressure tensor and the heat flux vector mark the quasi-conserved fields, with altering conditions depending on the Prandtl number {$\{ \mathrm{Pr}\leq1$, $\mathrm{Pr}\geq1 \}$}.
 Hence, explicitly, in order to recover the NSF equations with variable Prandtl numbers, the \acp{QEDF} are required to satisfy the conservation of mass and momentum as

 and total energy as